gunnarlan/en-memoir/README.md

 # En-memoir
 ❤️ Welcome to the source code for *En-memoir*! ❤️ We're a team participating in The Global Hackathon April 2020, as a response to the COVID-19 global crisis.
+Our mission is to

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts
+## Running the app
+To be able to run the app locally, you will need to first install `Node.js`.
+The download page can be found [here](https://nodejs.org/en/download/).

-In the project directory, you can run:
+In the project directory, you can run the following commands in the terminal:
+### `npm install`
+This installs all necessary dependencies that comes with this app.

 ### `npm start`